AlexandreChaussard/AlexandreChaussard.github.io/_news/announcement_2.md

 related_posts: false
 ---

-JDS 2024 - 15 minute talk on theoretical foundations and practical interest of "Tree-based variational inference for Poisson log-normal models".
+JDS 2024 - 15 minutes talk on theoretical foundations and practical interest of "Tree-based variational inference for Poisson log-normal models".